 - Potatoes are also a source of vitamin B6, are low in sodium, and are fat-free.

-That’s why you’ll happily still see me adding them to tons of recipes, like this healthy potato salad, Ukrainian breakfast potatoes (with bacon), sweet potato and eggs, and one-pan chicken and potatoes.
+That’s why you’ll happily still see me adding them to tons of recipes, like this healthy potato salad, Ukrainian breakfast potatoes (with bacon) and one pan chicken and potatoes.
 Although I’ll admit, these healthy homemade mashed potatoes make it onto my table at-least weekly.
 So keep reading for tons of suggestions on how to enjoy it!

 Why This Mashed Potatoes Healthy Recipe Works?